SILVER SPRING, Md. — All my life I have struggled with depression.

-Anna often spirals, looking too far in the future, thinking about college, thinking, worrying, about everything that’s unrelated to what she’s doing.
+Anna often spirals, looking too far in the future, thinking about college, worrying about everything unrelated to what she’s doing.
 She actively trains herself to avoid that so she can be able to complete even simple tasks, such as going to sleep.

-When she “feels like she’s falling off a cliff,” she uses friends, medication, and theatre as her parachute.
-But she remarks that it is difficult, like the extremes of her emotion are “unstoppable,” taking over her thoughts and actions.
+When she “feels like she’s falling off a cliff,” she uses friends, medication and theatre as her parachute.
+But it’s difficult.
+The extremes of her emotion are “unstoppable,” taking over her thoughts and actions.

 Of course, it goes the other way too.
-When she gets happy, she admits that she can make lots of bad choices.
+When she gets happy, she admits that she can make bad choices.

 “I deal with a lot of social stress, and just not being a very nice person, and get spastic for no reason- and it’s hard to deal with it.”

-“I’m kind of a mess,” he begins, referring to the amount of disorders he has struggled with: depression, anxiety, ADHD and OCD.
+“I’m kind of a mess,” Joseph says, referring to the amount of disorders he has struggled with: depression, anxiety, ADHD and OCD.

-ADHD first appeared for Joseph in elementary school.
+ADHD first appeared in elementary school.
 Depression and anxiety, on the other hand, were set off when he was in eighth grade.

 “I started being really scared of mortality and stuff like that.”
 He was consumed with worries, and the usual middle school struggles didn’t help with that.

 Today, Joseph says his mental health issues have made his life more difficult in endless ways.

 The way to deal with it, Joseph says, is to distract himself with other things.
 Reality television, talking to supportive friends, reading the news, filming.
-But then the work doesn’t get done, and it becomes a negative cycle.
+But then the work doesn’t get done and the negative cycle comtinues.

 It gets particularly bad for Joseph when social anxiety is involved.